Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 **Guidance**

 B-series VMs are ideal for workloads that do not need the full performance of the CPU continuously, like web servers, proof of concepts, small databases and development build environments.
 These workloads typically have burstable performance requirements.
 To determine the physical hardware on which this size is deployed, query the virtual hardware from within the virtual machine.
 The B-series provides you with the ability to purchase a VM size with baseline performance that can build up credits when it is using less than its baseline.
 When the VM has accumulated credits, the VM can burst above the baseline using up to 100% of the vCPU when your application requires higher CPU performance.
+Upon consuming all the CPU credits, a B-series virtual machine is throttled back to its base CPU performance until it accumulates the credits to CPU burst again.

 **Resources**